Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Introduction

-The generalizability of the CCD models are rarely studied.
-If a model exists to detect clones in one language and detecting clones in a new language is required, the model should be retrained again using a \textit{large} number of training data in the new language, but preparing such data is expensive and time consuming.
-Data science, where the developers are looking for the solution to the same problem in different languages \cite{mathew2021cross, nafi2019clcdsa}, or cross platform software development, where the companies make the same application for different platforms are among the applications of a generalizable model \cite{nafi2019clcdsa}.

-Additionally, if the code fragments are from a different problem sets, the ability of the models to detect them is shown to be downgraded significantly \cite{yu2019neural}.
-For example, Yu et al. \cite{yu2019neural} present TBCCD for code clone detection, which achieves {an F1 score of 99 percent on a binary classification version of POJ-104 data}, but they show that their model is susceptible in the face of unseen problems.
-The performance of their model drops to {49 percent on average} when trained and tested on disjoints sets of problems (i.e. tested on unseen problems), but the authors do not provide any solutions.

-Second, training CCD models requires a lot of training data, which is costly to build.
-Lei et al. report that 84 percent of CCD studies mainly use BigCloneBench which has over six million code pairs \cite{wang2020detecting} and POJ-104 which has 52,000 code samples \cite{mou2016convolutional, LEI2022111141}.
+Additionally, Lei et al. report that $84$ percent of CCD studies mainly use BigCloneBench which has over six million code pairs \cite{wang2020detecting} and POJ-104 which has 52,000 code samples \cite{mou2016convolutional,LEI2022111141}.
 However, many other programming languages have restricted labeled data, and generating annotated CCD data for these languages requires extensive time and effort {\cite{zhang2022graph}}.
-Moreover, while there exists many submissions for some programming problems, which can be used to learn their semantics for CCD, there are problems for which only a few solutions exist, making the CCD data for training the model in that domain hard.
+Given the restricted labeled data for other programming languages and the costs of curating new datasets and training the models on new datasets, there is a need for models that perform well where there is little training data available, and are generalizable to new problems and new programming languages.